kwebio/kweb-docs/faq.rst

 which has led to frequent `complaints <https://stackoverflow.com/a/22848521/16050>`_ of sluggishness from Vaadin users.

-Vaadin brought a more desktop-style of user interface to the web browser, but since then we've realized that users generally like their websites to look like websites.
+Vaadin brought a more desktop-style of user interface to the web browser, but since then we've realized that users generally prefer their websites to look like websites.

 This is why Kweb's philosophy is to be a thin interface between server logic and the user's browser, leveraging existing tools from the JavaScript ecosystem `when it makes sense <https://docs.kweb.io/en/latest/aesthetics.html>`_.